Summer Dental School Program

-- Will have a Math or Science professor or instructor (a teaching assistant in a laboratory course is acceptable) complete the Recommendation Form linked under “References” on the right-hand side of this page.
+- Will have a Math or Science professor or instructor (a teaching assistant in a laboratory course is acceptable) complete the Recommendation Form linked under "Forms" then “References” toward the bottom of this page.

 - Applications will be reviewed by the Project Director/Assistant Dean for Admissions and Diversity and other School of Dentistry Faculty and Staff.